capensis/canopsis/doc/sakura/FR/fr__alarm.rst

 nothing has append during 3 minutes and if "key" value of the entity is not equal to "mala", it execute the task "status_increase".

-For the output message, it takes the one (« {old} »), and append it a static string and configured one (« "foo" »).
+For the output message, it takes the old one (« {old} »), and append it a static string (« -- message ») and configured one (« "foo" »).

 In `etc/alerts/manager.conf`, you can specify the author name putted in the alarm (when the executed action need one).